We all feel angry at times – it's part of being human. Anger is a normal, healthy emotion, which we might experience if

 - motivate us to create change, achieve our goals and move on

-- help us defend ourselves in dangerous situations by giving us a burst of energy as part of our fight or flight system
+- help us stay safe and defend ourselves in dangerous situations by giving us a burst of energy as part of our fight or flight system

 When is anger a problem?